coveo/source.coveo.com/_posts/2014-11-18-taking-enums-to-the-next-level.md

 for (int i = 0; i < timePeriod.getNumberOfPoints(from, to); i++)
 {% endhighlight %}

 The code behind the getGraphDataPoints call of the Usage Analytics service is now completly independant and unaware of the time period.
-And as a bonus, it does respect hat *open/closed principle* I was talking about earlier.
+And as a bonus, it does respect that *open/closed principle* I was talking about earlier.